MikeTaylor/palaeo-baromount/refs/README.md

 Gilmore, Charles W., et al. 1920s.
 Various correspondence relating to the USNM's acquisition of the Carnegie's DNM quarry.
 	DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Coggeshall, Arthur S. 1924.
+Letter to Charles W. Gilmore reporting that neck section is ready to be shipped from Caregie Museum to USNM.
+About 21 October 1924.
+	1924-10-21--Coggeshall-to-Gilmore--Carnegie-neck.pdf

 Gilmore, Charles W. 1928.
 Memo to George P. Merrill on sourcing cast Diplodocus elements from the Carnegie Museum.
 11 February 1928.
 	p.
 21 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf